aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

   POST http://localhost:4200/armonik.api.grpc.v1.partitions.Partitions/ListPartitions 404 (Not Found)
 ```

-If fact, we have to use a proxy in order to redirect the gRPC call to the gRPC server (ArmoniK in our case).
+In fact, we have to use a proxy in order to redirect the gRPC call to the gRPC server (ArmoniK in our case).

 #### Create the proxy